Weighted stuffed animals are this year’s holiday craze — and flying off shelves

 Want to get your hands on a weighted stuffed animal before the holiday season?
 You might want to act fast.
 These are quickly becoming one of this year’s must-have gifts, and they may sell out.

-Shop this article: HUGIMALS Sam The Sloth; HUGIMALS Charlie The Puppy; HUGIMALS 3 Pack — Emory The Elephant, Sam The Sloth, Charlie The Puppy.
+Shop this article: Pillowfort Dinosaur Weighted Plush Kids’ Throw Pillow; HUGIMALS Charlie The Puppy; HUGIMALS 3 Pack — Emory The Elephant, Sam The Sloth, Charlie The Puppy.

 Weighted stuffed animal benefits